-- the high degree of risk associated with drug development; - our inability to formulate or manufacture sufficient quantities of materials for use in clinical trials; - variability in the number and types of patients available for each study; - difficulty in maintaining contact with patients after treatment, resulting in incomplete data; - unforeseen safety issues or side effects; - · poor or unanticipated effectiveness of products during the clinical trials; or - government or regulatory delays.
+- the high degree of risk associated with drug development; - · our inability to formulate or manufacture sufficient quantities of materials for use in clinical trials: - · variability in the number and types of patients available for each study;

+- · difficulty in maintaining contact with patients after treatment, resulting in incomplete data; - unforeseen safety issues or side effects; - · poor or unanticipated effectiveness of products during the clinical trials; or - · government or regulatory delays.

 Data obtained from the clinical trials are susceptible to varying interpretation, which may delay, limit or prevent regulatory approval.
 A number of companies in the pharmaceutical industry, including biotechnology companies, have suffered significant setbacks in advanced clinical trials, even after achieving promising results in earlier clinical trials.
 In addition, regulatory authorities may refuse or delay approval as a result of other factors, such as changes in regulatory policy during the period of product development and regulatory agency review.
-In September 2005, the FDA requested that we conduct another Phase IIb clinical trial for DFC to support the efficacy and safety demonstrated in the original Phase IIb clinical trial rather than allowing us to move into Phase III clinical trials for DFC.
-We announced at the time that we expected this would result in a 12 to 18 month delay in the DFC program, which could have adversely affected the market potential for DFC been successfully developed.
+For example, the FDA has in the past required and could in the future require that we conduct additional trials of any of our product candidates, which would result in delays.

 Due, in part, to the early stage of our drug candidate research and development process, we cannot predict whether regulatory approval will be obtained for any product we develop.
-At the present time, we have one drug candidate, our lead sheddase inhibitor, in Phase Ib/IIa clinical trials.
+At the present time, we have three drug candidates in clinical trials: our lead sheddase inhibitor in Phase Ib/IIa and our lead 11ßHSD1 inhibitor compound and lead CCR5 antagonist compound in Phase I clinical trials.
 Our other drug candidates are still undergoing preclinical testing.
 We have also licensed to Pfizer our lead CCR2 antagonist; further clinical development of this compound, which was in Phase IIa clinical trials at the time of licensing, is under Pfizer's control.
 Compounds developed by us, alone or with other parties, may not prove to be safe and effective in clinical trials and may not meet all of the applicable regulatory requirements needed to receive marketing approval.
 If regulatory approval of a product is granted, this approval will be limited to those disease states and conditions for which the product is demonstrated through clinical trials to be safe and effective.
 Failure to obtain regulatory approval would delay or prevent us from commercializing products.